attilacsontos/OSD4ISO/Building_a_community_centered_documentation/Editor/Editors_usage_for_Markdown_writing.md

 Intellij IDEA – Jetbrains - Markdown

-One is that it is a simple text formatting syntax that converts plain text to HTML.
+One is that it is a simple text formatting syntax that can easily be converted from plain text to HTML.
 Another common reason many people use markdown is that it reduces the time spent on formatting and fixing formatting problems.

 ## 2. What are markdown editors?

-Markdown editors are tools that help content creators format their work for the web using basic markup languages, such as hashtags, and save it in a format that can be brought to life in a wide variety of applications, regardless of the operating system.
+Markdown editors are tools that help content creators format their work for the web using basic markup tags or balises, such as hashtags, and save it in a format that can be brought to life in a wide variety of applications, regardless of the operating system.
+They are specifically deisgned to highlight Markdown syntax.

 The markups are simple and easy to use to create lists, headers, and other types of content.
 Markdown files can be used in many writing applications or content publishing tools.